52North/GeologicToolbox/README.md

 # GeologicToolbox
 Tools for geologic data access and visualization

+## Project Idea
+The objective of the Geologic toolbox project is to provide software tools which bring geologic data into the GIS world.
+As a first step, a collection of functions to import geologic layer models and borehole information into ESRI's ArcGIS Pro environment is provided.

 ## Functionality
-- Import of GoCAD TSurf data (optionally including color codes)
+- Import of GOCAD TSurf data (optionally including color codes)
 - Import of DUDE TIN files (RAG-specific format)
 - Import of borehole data in BIF2 format (RAG-specific format)
 - Cross-section generation